-We must doubt his assertion of the similarity in the substances of the universe with the substances in man; i.e., where he claimed that the orbs and elemental combinations in the macrocosm correspond to the organs and humoral combinations in man.
+We must doubt his assertion of the similarity in the substances of the universe with the substances in man; i.e., where he claims that the orbs and elemental combinations in the macrocosm correspond to the organs and humoural combinations in man.
 There can be no comparison between the heart and the outer sphere because there is no sphere.
 Humors do not govern our physical health, nor do the four elements comprise all compounds.

 On the other hand, the comparison of human intelligence to the intelligence behind the universe is wonderful, though unfalsifiable and unprovable.
 The same is true when he says that man could not live without mind, just as the universe could not exist without God.
 Again, the generalization that there are balancing affinities in the universe and man has uses in alternative medicine and spirituality generally that it no longer has in our reified science.
-This may be a fault of that science.